 My mother-in-law had a dry scone decades ago and she still talks about it.
 She swore them off forever.
 As a matter of fact, the number one reason I hear that people don't like or don't try scones is, they think they're too dry.
 This is the scone recipe that changes that.
 A moist, craveable scone that will change even my mother-in-law's mind.

-- Fresh strawberries Whatever time of year it is, strawberries are welcome in my home.
-Although Spring and Summer strawberries are sweeter, my technique of compressing out some of the moisture, before adding to the scone mix, intensifies the final fruit flavor.
+- Fresh strawberries Whatever time of year it is, strawberries are available at the local graocer.
 Do not try frozen strawberries.
 They're just too wet and will make a very wet scone, and not in a good way.

 - Salt I exclusively use Diamond Crystal Kosher salt in all of my recipes.
 Morton's Kosher salt is actually more salty than diamond crystal, so if that's what you have, use half the amount listed in the recipe.